toralf/torutils/README.md

 at least it makes the DDoS more expensive.

 Therefore [ipsets](https://ipset.netfilter.org) are used.
-Its _timeout_ feature adds the needed "memory" to continue blocking an as malicous considered ip for a much longer time than an single iptables rule usually could do.
+Its _timeout_ feature provides the long term memory for the propsed solution Given that, an ip is still blocked when a plain iptables rule would already stopped to fire.
+This is seen in the counters of line 14 and 15 of the [IPv4](./doc/iptables-L.txt#L14) and line 16 and 17 of the [IPv6](./doc/ip6tables-L.txt#L16) example respectively.

 Metrics of rx/tx packets, traffic and socket counts from [5th](./doc/network-metric-Nov-5th.svg), [6th](./doc/network-metric-Nov-6th.svg) and [7th](./doc/network-metric-Nov-7th.svg) of Nov show the results for few DDoS attacks over 3 days.
 A there was a more heavier attack from [12th](./doc/network-metric-Nov-12th.svg) of Nov.
-Currently periodic drop down of the socket count, vanishing over time as seen at [5th](./doc/network-metric-Dec-05th.svg) of Dec, happened with the current rule set.
+IN the meanwhile, a periodic drop down of the socket count, vanishing over time as seen at [5th](./doc/network-metric-Dec-05th.svg) of Dec, were measured too.

 ¹Discussion was started in [40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636) and continued in [40093](https://gitlab.torproject.org/tpo/community/support/-/issues/40093#note_2841393) of the [Tor project](https://www.torproject.org/).

-²Thousands of new TLS connections are opened within second/s and stayed for a longer time, then closed altogether.
+²Thousands of new TLS connections are opened within second/s, stayed for about hours, then closed suddenly.

-³Much longer time is needed before the maximum is reached -and/or- only 1 connection per ip is created.
+³Much longer rampup time before the maximum is reached.

 ### Quick start

-Install dependencies, eg. for Ubuntu 22.04, this is required:
+Install the dependencies, eg. for Ubuntu 22.04, this is required:

 ```bash
 sudo apt install iptables ipset jq